Thousands of Blind People practice acupuncture in modern day Japan. It all started with Waichi Sugiyama – a blind acupuncturist in the 17th century.

 It was hard work to write the book.
 But any kind of writing, editing and publishing a work this big requires developing certain skills.
 After accepting the grant, I had an obligation to complete the project and it was delayed due to various life things going on with me – the usual, family, work.
 So there was some pressure for me to get it done.
 Also the editing process took a lot of work and continued for some time even after I released the e-book version of the project.
 The project also cost me much more money than I received as a grant, which came out of my own pocket.

-However, as in the Jim Carrey movie, it did open me up to unusual experiences.
-I had to be quite forward to approach these Japanese acupuncturists.
-More Yang than I would normally be.
 I relied heavily on the support of several bilingual members, who volunteered to help carry out the interviews as my Japanese is at a low-level and which made the project a team effort more than an individual one.

 It is also rather an unusual thing to do – to visit a school for the blind in any country and interview the teachers there, and so that added to my life experience.
 This project also enabled me meet up with an old colleague from Japan who I had lost contact with, but who agreed to help me to carry out the interview at the blind school.

-Though this book has various flaws, I hope the information within provides enough value for people to overlook these shortcomings.
+It is a self-published, self edited book, but I hope the information within provides enough value for people to overlook these shortcomings.
 For example, there is a detailed chapter on Waichi Sugiyama which contains a lot of information about him that previously was not available in English.

 This content includes referral or affiliated links to products or services.
 Visit my disclosure page for more information.